fraxiinus/ReplayBook/docs/tutorial/4_export_data.md

 ## Using the Advanced Mode

 The Export Data Wizard includes an **Advanced Mode**.
 This mode shows all exporter options on a single screen, making it ideal for power users.
-It also includes a live data preview if the window is resized wider accommodate.
+It also includes a live data preview if the window is resized wider to accommodate.

 > Loading a preset while in **Advanced Mode** does not immediately export the data.
 It simply applies the saved options.